monroews/EnvEngLabTextbook/Gas_Transfer/Gas_Transfer.rst

     {Re}=\frac{4\left(10000\times 10^{-6} \frac{M}{s} \right)\left(0.029\frac{kg}{M} \right)}{\pi \left(1\times 10^{-3} m\right)\left(1.8\times 10^{-5} \frac{N\cdot s}{m^{2} } \right)} =20,500

-The flow into the air accumulator will almost certainly be turbulent and thus we can use the turbulent flow equations for minor losses to describe head loss.
+The flow into the air accumulator will almost certainly be turbulent.
+In any case, we can use the turbulent flow equations for minor losses to describe head loss.
 The equation for minor losses is:

 .. math::
     :label: eq_Gas_minor_losses